 - Loose leaf tea comes from our friends at Elmwood Inn.
 Based in Danville, Kentucky, Elmwood explores the world in search of extraordinary teas, honoring and respecting the source of those teas.

-- French press coffees come from a variety of local micro roasters, highlights include Tazza Mia Coffee and Northern Kentucky’s Carabello Coffee.
+- French press coffees come from a variety of local micro-roasters, like Northern Kentucky’s Carabello Coffee.

 - Located in North Bend, Ohio, Carriage House Farm brings vegetable, grains and outstanding local honey to our tables.
 Operating since 1855, six generations of family have worked the land.
 The historic location, home to our ninth President William Henry Harrison, is a diverse ecosystem of a patchwork quilt of small farms, parkland, residential communities and floodplain.